Can I Eat Expired Green Tea Extract Capsules?

 Expert Source

-"Green tea extract capsules should be stored in a cool, dry place away from direct sunlight and moisture, following the manufacturer's recommended storage instructions to maintain quality and safety." - USDA
+"Green tea extract capsules should be stored in a cool, dry place away from direct sunlight and moisture to maintain their quality and potency.
+It is recommended to use them within the expiration date indicated on the packaging for optimal safety and efficacy."

 Fresh Green Tea Extract Capsules